Middle East on the Brink: Escalation, Diplomacy, and the Search for Stability

 Win Dayton

-There are a couple of recent incidents in American history, ones that he’d been associated with and seen personally.
-One was the uprising by kind of civil society in the in the city of Hama in Syria, back in the mid 2000s, I think around 2006 you know, a lot of positive energy, non violent protests, brutally suppressed by the Assad regime.
-20,000 people killed in that and the international community was unable to make any kind of difference for Hama, and pretty much suppressed the confidence of the Syrian people for quite some time after that.
+There are a couple of recent incidents in American history, ones that he’d been associated with or been exposed to.
+One was the uprising by civil society in the city of Hama in Syria in 1982.
+At that time there was a lot of positive energy, non-violent protests, brutally suppressed by the Assad regime.
+Up to 20,000 people were killed and the international community was unable to make any kind of difference for the people of Hama, which pretty much suppressed the confidence of the Syrian people for quite some time after that.
 So he was aware of what the Assad regime would be doing to any kind of civilian opposition, and particularly the difficulty of arming a civilian opposition in any way that was going to make a difference against that kind of group.
 Kind of brutality and commitment to a savage response.
 I think another incident that must have stood out in his mind was the fate of the Shia in southern Iraq after Gulf One.
 You know, we had pretty much whipped Saddam Hussein’s forces pushed them out of Kuwait back into Iraq.
 Did not go in to the Mafraq.
 We didn’t have support of our coalition partners.
 And that wasn’t the purpose of of of Gulf One.
 It was to kick the raiding, invading Iraqis out of Kuwait, which we did.
 But anyway, the Shia were encouraged to, on their own, take action against Saddam Hussein and his weakened state, and ultimately, many of them lost their lives in a brutal suppression of southern Iraq by Saddam Hussein.
 And the international community the United States weren’t able to do anything to prevent or weren’t willing to do anything to prevent it after we had at least tacitly encouraged that, you know, and from my own experience, having been in Basra before, where we’ve closed down our consulate there, I’m still trying to help some of our Iraqi employees there get out from a dangerous situation Again, folks that had an interest and at some sacrifice supported us.
 We were having a hard time helping in the long run.

 John Torpey